Daniel Woolf: Early life and education

 Woolf was born in London, England, on 5 December 1958 to a Jewish family.
 His mother, Margaret Mary Woolf (1929–2014), was an English instructor at a university, and his father, Cyril Isaac Woolf (1930–2012), was an otolaryngologist, a Royal College of Surgeons of England Fellow and an adjunct faculty member at a medical school.
-His uncle was the historian Stuart Woolf (1936–2021), and his brother is the Vancouver-based architect Jeremy Woolf.
+His uncle was the historian Stuart Woolf (1936–2021), and his brother was the Vancouver-based architect Jeremy Woolf (1963–2026).

 In 1961, his family emigrated to Winnipeg, Canada, where Woolf graduated from St. Paul's High School in 1976.
 He obtained his BA in History from Queen's University in Kingston, Ontario in 1980, and then a DPhil in Modern History from St Peter's College, University of Oxford, in 1983.
 He was supervised by Gerald E. Aylmer, a distinguished historian of 17th-century England and then-Master of St Peter's.
 Along with historians John Morrill and Paul Slack, Woolf would eventually co-edit a 1993 festschrift honouring Aylmer.
 Among Woolf's contemporaries at St Peter's was David Eastwood, Vice-Chancellor of the University of Birmingham since 2009.